rubocop/ruby-style-guide/README.md

     ```

 * Use `def self.method` to define singleton methods.
 This makes the code
   easier to refactor since the class name is not repeated.
+Avoid `class << self` as it is easy to miss.

     ```Ruby
     class TestClass